 This review has no spoilers.
 I wouldn’t dare.

-As for The Last of Sheila, this one is limited to seven people on a yacht, the crew aside.
+As for The Last of Sheila, this one is limited to seven people on a yacht, plus the crew.
 Now, I confess that with such movies, I really don’t try to solve the mystery as I watch it.
 Not that I would likely be successful if I did.
 In the television series Ellery Queen (1975-1976), the title detective, played by Jim Hutton, would suddenly realize the solution to the mystery he was trying to solve just before the end of the show.
 He would then break the fourth wall, bring our attention to several clues, after which there would be a commercial break, giving us a chance to answer the question, “Who done it?”
 Even with all that, I never solved a single mystery.
 But I did appreciate the fact that the show played fair, that the clues should have pointed me in the right direction.

 As with most movies of this sort, we become fully aware of all the clues that have been presented to us at the dénouement.
 In the case of The Last of Sheila, however, while some of the clues are indeed made explicit by the end of the movie, there are others that are not, some of which I did not notice until a second or third viewing.
 And this movie is worth a second or third viewing.